dhirajdatascientist/React_Flask_CDLC/PDLC/HealthCare/003_Quotes.md

    app = Flask(__name__)
    CORS(app)
    QUOTES = [
-       "Life isn’t about getting and having, it’s about giving and being. –Kevin Kruse", "Whatever the mind of man can conceive and believe, it can achieve. –Napoleon Hill", "Strive not to be a success, but rather to be of value. –Albert Einstein" ]
+       "Life isn't about getting and having, it's about giving and being. - Kevin Kruse", "Whatever the mind of man can conceive and believe, it can achieve. - Napoleon Hill", "Strive not to be a success, but rather to be of value. –Albert Einstein" ]